Ultimate Yakima Real Estate Investing Guide for 2026

 Local Attractions

-Short-term rental properties are desirable in locations where sightseers are attracted by events and entertainment venues.
-This includes collegiate sporting tournaments, kiddie sports contests, colleges and universities, large auditoriums and arenas, carnivals, and amusement parks.
-Popular vacation attractions are situated in mountainous and beach points, alongside waterways, and national or state nature reserves.
+Short-term rental properties are popular in communities where tourists are attracted by activities and entertainment spots.
+This includes major sporting events, children's sports contests, colleges and universities, large auditoriums and arenas, fairs, and amusement parks.
+Natural tourist spots such as mountainous areas, waterways, coastal areas, and state and national parks will also draw potential renters.

 Fix and Flip